simple-registry/simple-registry/doc/explanation/storage-backends.md

 #### Legacy Layouts

-Blob references written by earlier versions as per-namespace `v2/blobs/.../refs/{namespace}.json` shards are still merged into every read as a fallback; `angos scrub` converts each shard into reference keys and deletes it, so the fallback cost disappears with the last shard.
-The advisory layer/config/index-child link files earlier versions kept under `v2/repositories/` are no longer written by pushes; scrub retires each one once its live references are re-homed to per-referrer reference keys.
-The pre-1.2.0 single-file `index.json` is no longer read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).
+Legacy per-namespace `v2/blobs/.../refs/{namespace}.json` shards are merged into every read as a fallback; `angos scrub` converts each shard into reference keys and deletes it, so the fallback cost disappears with the last shard.
+Pushes do not write the advisory layer/config/index-child link files under `v2/repositories/`; scrub retires each existing one once its live references are re-homed to per-referrer reference keys.
+The pre-1.2.0 single-file `index.json` is not read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).

-Pre-existing namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) written by earlier versions are no longer read or written; the catalog is now served from the content-checked `v2/cat/` index.
-These objects become unused after upgrade and can be left in place or deleted manually; no migration step is required.
+Namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) are not read or written; the catalog is served from the content-checked `v2/cat/` index.
+Any present in a store are inert and can be left in place or deleted manually.

 #### Blob Index Convergence